IU-PR/Capstone_project/content/docs/Groups/Bookinng.md

 - **Skorkin Anton** is responsible for creating an interactive map of the university and wrapping it into the React-component, which will be improted and used in our web-application.

+  {{< hint danger >}}
+  **Feedback**

+**1. Component Breakdown**

+> Python — is one of the most popular programming languages;

+You have chosed Python just because it’s popular? better to have more results rather than popularity.

+But on all its good selection

+**2. Data Management**

+Very Good, good thinking on how to solve requests issues.

+**3. UI Design **

+Design is OK, it doesn’t show how users can select rooms, or dates.
+Also, try to use colors instead of grey.

+You should show all of what your app represent and make the prototype more realistic.

+Why the map is empty?
+And have 2 rooms?

+**4. Integration and APIs**

+Missing?

+**5. Scalability and Performance**
+Good.

+**6. Security and Privacy**
+Good

+**7. Error handling and Resillience**
+Good

+**8. Deployment and DevOps**
+Very Good

+**Answering questioner **

+Good

+**Overall**
+The report is generally good.
+You have to provide better UI design that can cover Alamos all features you want to do at least in version 1

+Grade 5/5

+  _Feedback by Moofiy_
+  {{< /hint >}}